Chart Color Schemes

 Highland Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 18.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 43.1% of residents aged 15+ holding vocational credentials - advanced diplomas (13.4%) and certificates (29.7%).
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 43.1% of residents aged 15 and above holding them, including advanced diplomas (13.4%) and certificates (29.7%).

 Frequently Asked Questions - Education